 pe-orchestration-services: The main log file is

-PCP: The main log file for PCP brokers on compile masters is
+PCP: The main log file for PCP brokers on compilers is

 /var/log/puppetlabs/puppetserver/pcp-broker.log.
 You can configure logback through the Puppet server configuration.

-The main log file for PCP brokers on the MoM is
+The main log file for PCP brokers on the master is

 You can also enable an access log for messages.

 - PXP agent: The main log file is

 C:/ProgramData/PuppetLabs/pxp-agent/var/log/pxp-agent.log(on Windows).
 You can configure this location as necessary.

 Additionally, metadata about Puppet runs triggered via the PXP agent are kept in the spool-dir, which defaults to

 C:/ProgramData/PuppetLabs/pxp-agent/var/spool(on Windows).
 Results are kept for 14 days.